Naila Wahid

 Approximately ~8-10% of NIH funding is allocated to research focused specifically on women.

-Genentech, AARP, and the Women’s Alzheimer’s Movement (WAM) established a Steering Committee comprised of healthcare leaders and experts from government agencies, professional organizations, health systems, and research institutions.
-This Steering Committee was developed in part to advance efforts originally spearheaded by AARP and WAM.
-In 2019, AARP and WAM convened experts to assess the state of research on women’s brain health.
-Following the meeting came a detailed roadmap for outlining a 5-point Strategic Plan to address disparities:
+Genentech and the Women’s Alzheimer’s Movement (WAM) at Cleveland Clinic established a Steering Committee comprised of healthcare leaders and experts from government agencies, professional organizations, health systems, and research institutions.
+This Steering Committee was developed in part to advance efforts originally spearheaded by WAM at Cleveland Clinic.
+In 2019, WAM at Cleveland Clinic convened experts to assess the state of research on women’s brain health.
+Following the meeting came a detailed roadmap for outlining a 5-Point Strategic Plan to address disparities:

 (Source: Alzheimer’s Association, 2024)